x-vin/covidcures/docs/src/allopathic.md

    8. Coronary artery disease etc.
 It is **very important to eat anti-inflammatory diets by cutting carbohydrates and sugars in the diet.
 Intermittent Fasting** will reduce C-Reactive Protein and other inflammatory markers.
 The #1 factor that predisposed the individual to poor outcomes was Sugar, according to a large AI-driven study using pandemic research data. **Sleep too is critical to overall immune health and T-cell function.**

 The **foremost treatment decision** that improves prognosis in patients is **early treatment, not wait to start treatment, faster and quicker in the Delta variant.
 Covid is a clotting disease.** Therefore it is **crucial to use Aspirin in outpatient treatment.** Clinicians can use **Plavix**.
-Most important drugs used in therapy: Monoclonal antibodies, which are underutilized, HCQ with Zinc, Ivermectin, Fenofibrate (can bend the shape of the spike protein and help neutralize spike toxicity, according to UK study), Faviprivir, Fluvoxamine, Azithromycin (Z Pak), Doxycycline, Colchicine (anti-inflammatory), antihistamines Cyproheptadine / Famotidine (Pepcid), nasal lavage with Betadine spray / Povidine iodine, oral gargling with Chlorhexadine / original yellow Listerine etc., alternate treatment with Sativa Nigra seeds, elderberry extracts, Colloidal silver, Zn + Quercetine, NAC (Glutathione precursor), high-dose vitamin D (regulate gene signalling, clotting T-cell function), vitamin C, Zinc, Melatonin, Selenium
+Most important drugs used in therapy: Monoclonal antibodies, which are underutilized, HCQ with Zinc, Ivermectin, Fenofibrate (can bend the shape of the spike protein and help neutralize spike toxicity, according to UK study), Faviprivir, Fluvoxamine, Azithromycin (Z Pak), Doxycycline, Colchicine (anti-inflammatory), antihistamines Cyproheptadine / Famotidine (Pepcid), nasal lavage with Betadine spray / Povidine iodine, oral gargling with Chlorhexadine / original yellow Listerine etc., alternate treatment with Sativa Nigra seeds, elderberry extracts, Colloidal silver, Zn + Quercetine, NAC (Glutathione precursor), high-dose vitamin D (regulate gene signalling, clotting T-cell function), vitamin C, Zinc, Melatonin, Selenium.

-Anti-inflammatory drugs: Corticosteroids- Nebulized or inhaled Budesonide, Methyl Prednisolone / Prednisone / Dexamethasone; anti-inflammatory Monteleukast, Androgen blockers that showed good results in Brazil- Proxalutamide / Dutasteride, Statins- Atorvastatin (for antithrombotic, anti-inflammatory, antiviral effects, ability to change immune response)
+Anti-inflammatory drugs: Corticosteroids- Nebulized or inhaled Budesonide, Methyl Prednisolone / Prednisone / Dexamethasone; anti-inflammatory Monteleukast, Androgen blockers that showed good results in Brazil- Proxalutamide / Dutasteride, Statins- Atorvastatin (for antithrombotic, anti-inflammatory, antiviral effects, ability to change immune response).

 **It is critical that steroids should be administered at the proper stage of the disease, only when there are inflammatory symptoms**, not too early as that would suppress the body's immune response to Covid, and not too late as this could result in undertreating the inflammation.

 ### Typical duration of treatment:
-About 1-3 weeks for recovery and 1-4 weeks for completion of treatment course, if correctly treated using the protocol for the Delta variant
+About 1-3 weeks for recovery and 1-4 weeks for completion of treatment course, if correctly treated using the protocol for the Delta variant.

 ### Outcome:
 Effective mitigation of the Delta variant of Covid-19, with a nearly complete cure rate.

 ### Significant side effects:
-No significant side effects reported with therapeutic dosages
+No significant side effects reported with therapeutic dosages.

 ### Recommended quantity for stocking:
 Treatment can be undertaken only under doctor's guidance and supervision.